On the dynamics of shallow ice sheets. Modelling and analysis: Existence of weak solutions and variational formulation for Problem

-which thus implies that $u_\kappa$ is a solution of Problem~\ref{Pkappa}.
+which finally implies that $u_\ell$ is a solution of Problem~\ref{Pkappa}.
 This completes the proof. \end{proof}

-The next step, which constitutes the main novelty of this paper, is the passage to the limit as $\kappa \to 0^+$ as well as the recovery of the actual model governing the variation of shallow ice sheets in time.
+The next step, which constitutes the final step of the existence result we want to prove, is the passage to the limit as $\ell \to 0^+$ as well as the recovery of the actual model governing the variation of shallow ice sheets in time.